wandersonxs/Design-Patterns/Readme.md

         Abstract factory pattern creates indenpendent factories essentially, so it is producing families of related objects.

+#### 4 - Builder Factory - 08/04/2023
+        Avoid a lot of constructors and telescoping constructors;
+        Immutable attributes / objects to parallel execution;

 ## Behavioral Design Patterns

 #### 1 - Strategy Pattern - 14/03/2023